-PortName: Edit the text to rename the port.Direction: indicates that the port is an input port.
+Name: Edit the text to rename the port.

+Direction: indicates that the port is an input port. indicates that it's an output port.
-output port.
 If the port is configurable, you can click the icons to change between input and output.

-Normal state: Click click for open circuit, and for closed circuit.
+Normal state: Click of for open circuit, and of for closed circuit.

 Current state: Shows the current state of the port.
 The input or output is activated when the current state is different from the normal state.
-An input on the device has an open circuit when it's disconnected or when there is a voltage above 1 V DC.
+An input on the device has an open circuit when it's disconnected or when there is a voltage above 1 VDC.